verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 - If you have not already done so, download [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling/releases) (WDT) from GitHub.
 - Unzip the installer `weblogic-deploy.zip` file so that you can access `bin/discoverDomain.sh`.
-- To make copying commands easier, define an environment variable for `WDT_HOME` that points to the folder where you installed WebLogic Deploy Tooling.
+- To make copying commands easier, define an environment variable for `WDT_HOME` that points to the directory where you installed WebLogic Deploy Tooling.
    ```shell script
     export WDT_HOME=/install/directory
    ```